cetanu/stream-chat/README.md

 # stream-chat

+A server which reads in YouTube/Twitch chat, and a client which consumes the messages and displys them in a TUI.

+## Design document

 We're constructing an application which will ingest Youtube and Twitch chat messages (one or both), put those messages into a queue, and then show a maximum of N messages at a time with the streamer having to acknowledge